-Responsible Employee: A responsible employee is one designated for purposes of initiating notice and investigation of alleged violations of this Policy.
+Responsible Employee: A responsible employee is one designated for purposes of initiating notice and investigation of alleged violations of this Policy or who has the authority to take action to redress violations of this Policy.
 A responsible employee also is any employee who a person reasonably believes is a responsible employee.
-Responsible employees are required to forward all reports of violations of this Policy to the appropriate Title IX Coordinator.
 [Any employee with supervisory authority is a responsible employee.
-(Alternatively, the College may name responsible employees by title, or name CSAs as responsible employees.)]
+Alternatively, the College may name responsible employees by title, or name employees who are CSA's as responsible employees.]
+A responsible employee shall not be an employee who, in his position at the College, provides services to the campus community as a licensed health care professional, (or the administrative staff of a licensed health care professional), professional counselor, victim support personnel, clergy, or attorney.